robert-laws/robert-laws.github.io/my_collections/_posts/2021-04-11-ux-research.md

 {% capture post_image %}/assets/img/blog/blog-post-usability-affinity-diagram.jpg{% endcapture %}
 {% include post-image.html max-width=75 file=post_image caption="Example of a team creating an affinity diagram" %}

-#### Card Sorting

-[Card sorting](https://www.usability.gov/how-to-and-tools/methods/card-sorting.html) is an activity to understand site and/or page structure or labeling and categorization.
-Users can be asked to perform a card sort.
-This is done by giving a user a stack of cards that correspond to important pages or segments of a website and asking the user how they think the cards should be group and/or organized.

 ## Don't Skip this Step

 For developers and designers, conducting meaningful user research may seem tedious and a way to slow down the process of building a website, but it actually can be the most important part of the entire process.
 If designers and developers build a website that does nothing to address users wants or needs, a lot of time and effort can easily be wasted.
 Having solid knowledge of who are the users of a website, why they come to a website, and their desires for what they will accomplish using the website can build the foundation for a successful design and development process.